playframework/playframework/documentation/manual/working/javaGuide/main/async/JavaComet.md

 @[comet-imports](code/javaguide/async/JavaComet.java)

-You will also need a materializer, which is best done by pulling `akka.stream.Materializer` from your [[DI system|JavaDependencyInjection]].
+You will also need a materializer, which is best done by pulling `pekko.stream.Materializer` from your [[DI system|JavaDependencyInjection]].

 ## Using Comet with String Flow